Primary Source Documents

 This annotated and digitized account of Richard Meade’s voyage by steamship through Southeast Alaska was created by Richard Carstensen and Discovery Southeast.

 This speech was delivered in Sitka on August 12, 1869, shortly after the implantation of the treaty, and includes Seward’s thoughts on Alaska after having traveled between Sitka and Klukwan.
-Transcript HERE.
+Transcription HERE.